Skip to main content

 In phase one, NORC conducted a comprehensive, mixed-methods assessment of child domestic work in Nigeria and Liberia.
 We started with a literature review to summarize existing evidence in the local contexts, key informant interviews with stakeholders, and focus group discussions with CDWs.
 We followed with general population surveys with 2,176 CDWs and 1,200 employers/caregivers across urban areas of Edo and Lagos states in Nigeria, and Montserrado and Nimba counties in Liberia.

-NORC drew on the localized expertise of field researchers to refine data collection tools, trained local teams to implement trauma-informed best practices given the vulnerability of the study population, and employed rigorous data quality assurance protocols and strategies.
+NORC used local field researchers to refine data collection tools, trained local teams to implement trauma-informed best practices, and employed rigorous data quality assurance protocols and strategies.
 As a result, our assessment provides a representative snapshot of CDW characteristics and working conditions and their self-reported needs and priorities to inform intervention design and delivery.

 Result